greenbza/greenbza.github.io/README.md

 # greenbza.github.io

 Portfolio Site Creation
 Hello!
-This is my Project Proposal for my independent project as part of SMAD 408 at James Madison University.
+This is my independent project as part of SMAD 408 at James Madison University.
+I am currently hosting my portolfio site on repository for testing.
-Here, you will find my project as it evolves over the semester.